metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 The instructions of the SPL System program can be used to create new uninitialized accounts on-chain and transfer SOL between wallets.
 You can read more about the SPL System program in [Solana's official documentation](https://docs.solana.com/developing/runtime-facilities/programs).

-Note that, you may be interested in the [MPL System Extras program](#mpl-system-extras) which offers a few convenient instructions when dealing creating accounts and transferring SOL.
+Note that, you may be interested in the [MPL System Extras program](#mpl-system-extras) which offers a few convenient instructions when dealing with creating accounts and transferring SOL.

 {% dialect-switcher title="Interact with SPL System" %}
 {% dialect title="JavaScript" id="js" %}